 Vinegar as a Disinfectant

-Our toilet seats are infested with far more germs than we can imagine!
+Our toilet seats are infested with far more germs than I can imagine!
 Allow me to unearth a one-of-a-kind and highly effective disinfectant buried among the items you have on hand.

 Fill a spray bottle halfway with water and vinegar, then top with a thyme stem cutting.
 All of these substances, when combined, may be used to disinfect toilet seats and other surfaces.

 No Wash Amish Degreaser